-It sounded like an air-raid siren inside the car, a high-pitched squeal that made me think maybe my CB radio had turned itself on and squelched loud enough to make my sternum vibrate.
-Melani grabbed my phone and in the sudden, complete silence said, “Umn, it’s a tornado warning.
+It sounded like an air-raid siren.
+Melani grabbed my phone and in the sudden, complete silence inside the car said, “Umn, it’s a tornado warning.
 We have to find shelter.
 Now.”

 The text, sent from the office near the end of my shift, was shorthand for “Let’s run away for a few hours.
 This reality sucks donkey balls.”
 Or something along those lines.
 She understood.

 NEW ORLEANS, La. – I was walking along the dark streets around our hotel, alone, when I stepped on something that couldn’t have been bigger than a frog but made a sound like a hurt squirrel and then skittered away.
 Skittered!
 Like that creature in The Grudge.
 What does that?
 Omigod.
 Creepy end to a […]